tendermint/tendermint/spec/abci++/abci++_methods.md

       that the `RequestPrepareProposal.max_tx_bytes` limit is respected by those transactions returned in `ResponsePrepareProposal.txs` .
     * As a result of executing the prepared proposal, the Application may produce block events or transaction events.
-      The Application must keep those events until a block is decided and then pass them on to Tendermint via `EndBlock` (TODO @sergio-mena I believe they are all merged and returnd via endBlock?).
+      The Application must keep those events until a block is decided.
+It will then forward the events to the `BeginBlock-DeliverTx-EndBlock` functions depending on where each event should be placed.
+The events are then returned to Tendermint when the transactions are indeed executed.
     * As a sanity check, Tendermint will check the returned parameters for validity if the Application modified them.
-      In particular, `ResponsePrepareProposal.txs` will be deemed invalid if
-        * There is a duplicate transaction in the list. <!-- TODO Make sure check is there in code. >
+      In particular, `ResponsePrepareProposal.txs` will be deemed invalid if there are duplicate transactions in the list. <!-- ToDo  this is currenetly not implemented! -->
     * If Tendermint fails to validate the `ResponsePrepareProposal`, Tendermint will assume the Application is faulty and crash.
     * The implementation of `PrepareProposal` can be non-deterministic.

 #### When does Tendermint call `PrepareProposal`?

 When a validator _p_ enters Tendermint consensus round _r_, height _h_, in which _p_ is the proposer, and _p_'s _validValue_ is `nil`: